 What Is The Sculptra Treatment Process Like?

 Sculptra treatments are typically done in about 15 minutes, depending on the extent of rejuvenation required.
 The injections are done using an ultrafine needle and are nearly painless.
+Some specialists may use a topical anesthetic to numb the area beforehand.

 Targeted Areas for Sculptra Treatment